>

 The IDeaTE M.Ed. program is an immersive four semester program that includes 33 credit hours with an internship and capstone project.
 Coursework is directly connected to learning theory, design thinking, and analytic process and resources.

-All students enrolled in the program take courses that count toward a certificate in Learning Analytics or Emerging Learning Technologies and AI.
+All students enrolled in the program take courses that count toward a certificate in Learning Analytics, Emerging Learning Technologies and AI or Social Impact Design and Evaluation.
 Students who wish to can fill their two elective course spaces with the remaining course requirements for those certificates to be awarded upon successful completion of the program.

 In addition to the coursework, students complete an internship experience and a capstone project.
 The capstone project takes place largely in the internship site and is guided by faculty mentorship from the director.